lokalise/i18n-ally/README.md

 `vue-i18n-ally.localesPaths` accept an array of glob patterns which allows you to specify the folders containing your locale files.

 `vue-i18n-ally.matchRegex` accept a regex allows you to map the filenames.
 The first group in regex should be the locale code.
-Filenames with not match will be ignored in this plugin.
+Filenames with not match will be ignored.

 **For example**, you have following directory structure need to be config.